frang75/harbour_nappgui/contrib/gtnap/designer/plan-16.md

-# GTNAP Designer, after 16 Sprints
+# GTNAP Stack.
+Strategy plan.

 In the initial planning of [GTNAP-Forms-Designer](./plan.md), 38 sprints were estimated to be required to have a first operational version of the tool.
 After 16 sprints, we reviewed the current project status project and rethink the future actions.